Specialty Program 2018 | Wound Management Certification Prep | 18171 | Summer-Fall

 |Onsite - Seattle, WA|

 *Ending times vary.
-Please see detailed course schedule in Additional Information below for exact end times for each day.
+A detailed course schedule is provided for enrolled students with exact end times for each day.

 - Relate impairments in wound healing to normal physiologic response to tissue injury.